vukovicpredrag/videoService/README.md

 ```

-##Configuration of the database  // SKIP THIS STEP - for now, this project does not need a database
+##Configuration of the database  // <b>SKIP THIS STEP</b> - for now, this project does not need a database
 Create a copy of your .env file

 ```bash